 Locum tenens assignments offer the highest gross hourly rates in the specialty.
 Outpatient pulmonology clinic coverage is the most common locum tenens assignment type, with annualized gross rates of $155,000–$195,000.
 As noted in the work settings table, the gross figure overstates net – locum NPs bear their own benefits costs and face assignment gaps.
 Locum work suits NPs who have already built subspecialty skills and want a high-income phase while maintaining schedule flexibility.

-Full practice authority states: NPs in states with full practice authority (approximately 27 states and DC as of 2026) earn somewhat more on average than peers in reduced-practice states, reflecting broader independent billing authority and labor market dynamics.
+Full practice authority states: NPs in states with full practice authority (27 states plus the District of Columbia as of the AANP state practice environment map, 05/2026 revision, with 12 reduced-practice and 11 restricted-practice states making up the remaining 23) earn somewhat more on average than peers in reduced-practice states, reflecting broader independent billing authority and labor market dynamics.
 If geographic flexibility is possible, practice authority status is a legitimate salary factor.
+Note that California – the highest-paying state in the table above – is a restricted-practice state: AB 890 created a phased 103/104 pathway with a three-year transition-to-practice requirement, which does not amount to full practice authority.

 DNP degree – Some health systems pay a modest differential ($3,000–$6,000 per year) for DNP-credentialed NPs.
 Academic appointments and clinical faculty roles also tend to require or prefer the DNP.
 The ROI on DNP completion depends on how quickly the differential recoups the education cost and time investment.